material-motion-archive/runtime-objc/README.md

 motion as discrete units of data that can be introspected, composed, and sent over a wire.

 This library encourages you to describe motion as data, or what we call *plans*.
-Plans are committed to a *runtime*.
+Plans are committed to a *motion runtime*, or runtime for short.
 A runtime coordinates the creation of *performers*, objects responsible for translating plans into concrete execution.

 ## Installation